I have been in Marital Arts my whole life and currently holds the following ranks.

 Brazilian Jiu Jitsu - 3rd stripe on White belt

-I don’t tell this to “brag” but merely to validate my story and lessons from martial arts towards entrepreneurship.
+I do not tell this to “brag” but merely to validate my story and lessons from martial arts towards entrepreneurship.

 I am in the fortunate position of being a kickboxing instructor on the one side, but also a BJJ student on the other.
 I really do experience both sides of the spectrum.
-Below some of my lessons from entrepreneurship, taken from marital arts.
+Below are some of my lessons from entrepreneurship, taken from marital arts.

 It taught me to let go of my ego.
 I cannot grow and learn more, if my ego is in the way.
 At the time a martial artist receives a black bet is the time of real growth.
 The black belt is the sign of constant development and training and study leadership methods.

-I have seen in my almost two decades in serving small business owners…the entrepreneurs with signs of massive egos, are the ones that are stuck and struggle to grow their business.
-The entrepreneurs that are open to learn and the insights of others, are the businesses that flourish.
+I have seen in my almost two decades in serving small business owners… the entrepreneurs with signs of massive egos, are the ones that are stuck and struggle to grow their business.
+The entrepreneurs that are open to learning and the insights of others, are the businesses that flourish.

 Focus on the small daily improvements.
 As a martial arts instructor, I focus on the small things that a student will achieve and praise them on that.
 When constantly focusing on their strong points, you slowly but surely build up a student with strong self esteem and confidence.

 Being an entrepreneur, focus daily on the small achievements.
 The small achievements eventually build up to the massive ones.